wvermin/findent/README.md

  - (g)vim users: findent can act as a plug-in to format your edit file with the '=' command
  - gui frontent available in a separate package: jfindent

+The newest version of findent is located at findent.sourceforge.net .